yazi-rs/yazi-rs.github.io/usage/configuration/keymap.md

   - `--interactive`: Open the selected files with an interactive UI to choose the opening method.

-- yank: Copy the selected files.
+- yank: Yank the selected files.

   - `--cut`: Cut the selected files.

-- paste: Paste the files.
+- paste: Paste the yanked files.

   - `--force`: Overwrite the destination file if it exists.

-- link: Create a symbolic link to the selected files.
+- link: Create a symbolic link to the yanked files.
 (This is a privileged action in Windows and must be run as an administrator.)

   - `--relative`: Use a relative path for the symbolic link.
   - `--force`: Overwrite the destination file if it exists.